Total Risk Management Pty Limited, Privacy Policy

 The administrator collects information about potential beneficiaries (who are not members of the Fund) in order to determine the appropriate distribution and recipient(s) of a deceased member’s benefit.
 This information includes:

-· other relevant details in any particular case, including financial information and information about the individual’s sexual orientation, if relevant to the establishment of dependency.
+other relevant details in any particular case, including financial information, where relevant, to establish dependency.

 The administrator may need to disclose this information to another individual, for verification purposes.